 I hope you find this blog post useful.
 Feel free to leave comments below if you have any questions.
 Also, stay tuned to read the second part of this article, where I’ll focus on a different technique for explaining neural networks’ decisions: layer-wise relevance propagation (LRP).

-To learn more about our R&D projects – visit our webpage.
+To learn more about our R&D projects.

 Zhou, Bolei, et al. “Learning deep features for discriminative localization.”
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.